akebu6/Kotlin-Notes/Operators/equality.md

 ## Strutural Equality
-> when two or more varibales have the same state
+> when two or more varibales have the same inner state
 + you can check for equality using the `==` operator
 + you can also check for inequality using the `!=` operator